Why This Matters

 Carmina Burana

-• Compiled in the early 13th century—discovered in the Benediktbeuern monastery, containing over 200 poems and songs in Latin and Middle High German
+- Compiled in the early 13th century.
+The manuscript was rediscovered in 1803 at the Benediktbeuern monastery in Bavaria.
+It contains over 250 poems and songs, mostly in Latin but with some in Middle High German and Old French.

-Compare: Carmina Burana vs. Canterbury Tales—both contain satirical treatments of clergy and celebrate earthly life, but Carmina Burana is anonymous Latin lyric poetry while Chaucer's work is vernacular narrative.
+Compare: Carmina Burana vs. Canterbury Tales: both contain satirical treatments of clergy and celebrate earthly life, but Carmina Burana is anonymous Latin lyric poetry while Chaucer's work is vernacular narrative fiction.
 Both demonstrate that medieval literature was far more than religious instruction.

 These manuscripts show how written records became instruments of royal authority and legal precedent, transforming governance and establishing frameworks that outlasted the medieval period.